richarddewit/yxorp/README.md

 If you normally develop using an URL like http://localhost:1337, you can use this proxy to start using https://coolapp.test (note the http**s**, yes there are SSLs!).

+> _Note: This does not work for MacOS, because [host networking is unsupported](https://github.com/docker/for-mac/issues/2716)._

 ## Dependencies

 | Tool | Description |